 - Vaccines against polio, tetanus and diphtheria are dead vaccines and can be used

-- Influenza vaccine is the "dead vaccine" and is recommended in the last 2 / XNUM of pregnancy (in the second and third trimesters) if the risk of infection is present.
-Influenza vaccine is recommended for pregnant women as they become more easily infected (impaired immune system during pregnancy) and the flu can lead to pregnancy complications.
-The vaccine can also protect the baby the first time after birth
+- Influenza vaccine is a "dead vaccine" and is recommended in the last 2/3 of pregnancy (in the second and third trimesters) if there is a risk of infection.
+Influenza vaccine is recommended for pregnant women as they become more easily infected (weakened immune system during pregnancy) and the flu can lead to pregnancy complications.
+The vaccine can also protect the baby for the first time after birth